 How to Clean Vinyl Floors

 For inexpensive flooring, you can’t go wrong with vinyl.
-Whether you’ve installed vinyl flooring, vinyl plank flooring or vinyl tile flooring, learning how to properly care for the floors with an appropriate cleaning solution ensures long, clean life.
+Whether you’ve installed vinyl flooring, vinyl plank flooring, or vinyl tile flooring, learning how to properly care for the floors with an appropriate cleaning solution will ensure your floors have a long, clean life.
 It doesn’t have to be difficult, either.
-Follow this essential guide for the best way to clean vinyl floors.
+Follow this essential guide to learn the best way to clean vinyl floors.

 - Lay a doormat down by all entryways to keep out dirt and dust.